-With some gymnasts still needing to qualify for States, there can be some pretty big pressure in the gym right now.
-Even if your gymnast has already qualified, there's the pressure of having to get better and compete well when her state meet finally arrives.
+With some gymnasts still needing to qualify for States or Provincials, there can be some pretty big pressure in the gym right now.
+Even if your gymnast has already qualified, there's the pressure of having to get better and compete well when her big meet finally arrives.
 And that pressure only continues as some gymnasts qualify for even bigger meets.

-While a state (or regional or national) meet is a pretty big deal to many gyms, it's important that our gymnasts are shielded from feeling the extra pressure of having to perform their best at this one single meet.
+While a State (or Regional or National or Provincial) meet is a pretty big deal to many gyms, it's important that our gymnasts are shielded from feeling the extra pressure of having to perform their best at this one single meet.

 When your gymnast puts extra pressure on herself or feels the pressure from her coach or parents, her brain will often respond in a negative way.
-Things like mental blocks coming back, the shutting down of skills that were once performed confidently, making uncharacteristic mistakes at meets or in the gym, or just underperforming are all common consequences when your gymnast's brain is under pressure.
+These might be things like her mental blocks coming back, the shutting down of skills that were once performed confidently, making uncharacteristic mistakes at meets or in the gym, or just underperforming.
+When your gymnast's brain is under pressure, these are all common consequences.

-First of all, let's just say that despite how it may feel a state meet is, at its root, just another meet that your gymnast is competing in.
+First of all, let's just say that despite how it may feel a big meet is, at its core, just another meet that your gymnast is competing in.

-But just as the Olympics feels like a very different competition than other meets because of the climate surrounding it, so too can her State meet feel like something really big.
+But just as the Olympics feels like a very different competition than other meets because of the climate surrounding it, so too can her State or Provincial meet feel like something really big.

 It's important, then, to make sure your gymnast knows how to handle this big pressure or, at the very least, is feeling no unnecessary pressure from you as her parent.